 - Reasons for and dates of medical treatment

 - Names of any prescription medicines you are taking

-- Other life insurance policies including company names, coverage amounts and policy numbers
+- Other life insurance policies including company names, coverage amounts, and policy numbers

-- Financial information including income, assets, liabilities and net worth.
+- Financial information including income, assets, liabilities, and net worth.

 Completing the Phone Interview

 Afterwards you will electronically (and securely) receive the application complete with your interview responses so you can review them.
 You’ll be required to sign the application to acknowledge it’s accurate and ready for official submission.
-Some carriers offer a verbal approval option during the interview in lieu of sending the application for a signature.
+Some life insurance companies offer a verbal approval option during the interview in lieu of sending the application for a signature.
 Either way you will receive a copy of the completed application for your records.

 Photo credit to Taylor Grote